vansh-khaneja/OpenChat/README.md

 ## Introduction

-In this project we are building a frontend for a customeized AI chatbot selling webste.
+In this project we are building the backend for a customeized AI chatbot selling webste.

 ## Installation